-At the start of 2022, Mayor Turner launched the One Safe Houston Initiative as a holistic strategy in reducing violence in the City of Houston.
-As part of that initiative, Mayor Turner invested ARPA funding in additional overtime hours for officers.
+At the start of 2022, the City of Houston launched the One Safe Houston Initiative as a holistic strategy in reducing violence in the City of Houston.
+As part of that initiative, the City invested ARPA funding in additional overtime hours for officers.
 These officers are deployed in the highest crime areas in the City of Houston.
 More details will be available in the Annual Performance Report.